StephanMoeller/skeletyl-magnetic-minimum-height-tents/README.md

 Add it to the plat with one quick snap-on.

 ![alt text](/img/462649872_904177725176930_2845941041257293375_n.jpg)
-The top of the tent have matching pads to ensure perfect lock onto the metal plate
+The top of the tent have matching bumps to ensure perfect lock onto the metal plate

 ![alt text](/img/462572047_592164240013749_1985026083737267106_n.jpg)
 5 degree tent